 5. Now you have to select the categories where the posts will be grouped in.
 You can either set all posts to be grouped in the same categories or allow form users to select the categories before submission.

 6. In WordPress Posts → Custom Post Fields, you can associate form fields with custom fields from your WordPress account.
 WordPress custom fields are displayed on the left and form fields on the right, through the dropdowns.

-7. Your email associated to the 123FormBuilder account will be automatically added in the WordPress Posts → Error Handling section.
-In case the integration fails for a form users because of a bad network connection, you’ll be notified by email.
+7. Your email associated with the 123FormBuilder account will be automatically added in the WordPress Posts → Error Handling section.
+In case the integration fails for a form user because of a bad network connection, you’ll be notified by email.
 You can change the email address at any time in this section.